pastelrbx/LuaE/README.md

 # LuaE
-Don't use this unless you care more about speed of development than speed that the end-user experiences.
+Don't use this unless you care more about speed of development than speed that the end-user experiences.<br>
+*P.S.
+I know my coding looks and is rubbish.
+Please don't attack me for it.*

 ## Differences from Lua(u)